nabzali/Full-stack-CRUD-project/README.md

 - PHP
 - SQL

-This project allows a user to easily create, remove, update and delete data within a database.
+This project allows a user to easily create, read, update and delete data from a database.

 Forking and Cloning
 --